 Their offices are in the Helge Center, adjacent to the Chapel, but you are invited to contact them for a “virtual appointment” during these days as we respond to the COVID-19 pandemic.

 Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement Celebrate! every Wednesday night.
 He meets weekly with Valpo’s LCMS-U chapter to discuss current issues in theology and culture.
 Lessons learned through independent international travel and 12 years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
 Jim and his wife, Tracey, an attorney, live in Gary with their 13-year-old son, Gabriel, and a bunch of dogs and cats.
 He draws a weekly, three-panel comic strip for churches called “Agnus Day.”

 Interim Campus Minister Deaconess Kristin Lewis

 Get an appointment with her here.

-Deaconess Kristin Barnett Lewis will serve as interim Campus Minister for the 2018–2019 academic year, effective July 1, 2018.
-It also has been confirmed that she will continue to serve for a second year.
+Deaconess Kristin Barnett Lewis has been serving as interim Campus Minister for the 2018–2019 and 2019-20 academic years.
 A search for the next ELCA University pastor will occur during the 2019-2020 academic year.

 Deaconess Kristin has served as co-director of education and formation at the Lutheran Deaconess Association (LDA) since 2014 and is passionate about working with students as they explore their own stories, faith journeys, place in community, and vocations.
 In her role, she co-coordinates all aspects of the education and formation process, including monitoring the progress of students and the process of the formation design, recruitment, admissions, programming, and ministry placement opportunities.